 Alaska Airlines Visa Signature® credit card

-Rewards: 3x miles on Alaska Airlines purchases, 1 mile per dollar on all other purchases.
+Rewards: Earn 3 miles for every $1 spent on eligible Alaska Airlines purchases and 1 mile for every $1 spent on all other purchases.

 Annual fee: $75.